-- 85. The fields that relate to income are:
+- 81. The fields that relate to income are:

 - Revenue from government

-- Donations and bequests
+- Donations and beguests

 - Revenue from providing goods and services

 - Revenue from investments

 - All other revenue

 - Total revenue

 - Other income (including gains)

 - Total gross income

-Revenue from government (column DD)
+Revenue from government (column DB)

-- 86. Charites were instructed to include all types of funding and financial assistance provided by Commonwealth, state, territory or local governments in the 2017 reporting period such as: - · general purpose government grants or funding - revenue received under a contract with government to provide specified services - government procurement - government rebates, supplements, subsidies or funded programs. - 87.
-If the charity included revenue at this question, the whole dollar amount will appear in the field.
+- 82. Charites were instructed to include all types of funding and financial assistance provided by Commonwealth, state, territory or local governments in the reporting period such as: - general purpose government grants or funding - revenue received under a contract with government to provide specified services - government procurement - government rebates, supplements, subsidies or funded programs. - 83.
+If the charity reported revenue at this question, the whole dollar amount will appear.

-Donations and bequests (column DE)
+Donations and bequests (column DC)

-- 88. A donation is when a charity receives voluntary support (in cash or gifts in kind) and there is no material benefit to the donor. - 89.
-For example, it will not be a donation if the person giving money to the charity does so because they want entry to a special event. - 90.
-The item includes donations from public collections, fundraising, members (but not membership fees), supporters and employees. - 91.
-It also includes bequests and memorials, as well as tax deductible donations and gifts from the public, tax deductible donations from members, supporters and employees, and non-tax deductible gifts and bequests. - 92.
-If the charity reported receiving donations and bequests, the whole dollar amount will appear in this field.
+- 84. A donation is when a charity receives voluntary support (in cash or gifts in kind) and there is no material benefit to the donor. - 85.
+For example, it will not be a donation if the person giving money to the charity does so because they want entry to a special event. - 86.
+The item includes donations from public collections, fundraising, members (but not membership fees), supporters and employees. - 87.
+It also includes bequests and memorials, as well as tax deductible donations and gifts from the public, tax deductible donations from members, supporters and employees, and non-tax deductible gifts and bequests. - 88.
+If the charity reported revenue at this question, the whole dollar amount will appear.

-Revenue from providing goods and services (column DF)
+Revenue from providing goods and services (column DD)

-- 93. This field includes revenue from providing goods or services as part of the charity's ordinary activities, except revenue from government, for example: - · sales of raffle tickets - selling goods and services, including donated items - sales of chocolates, fundraising gala dinners and charity auctions - sales of merchandise like pens or badges - commercial activities such as running a café or opportunity shop - fees and charges for services provided such as child care services, hospital fees, and licensing fees - certain types of grants from non-government bodies like philanthropic trusts and corporations - rental income (if earned as part of the charity's ordinary activities) - running lotteries and gaming machines - receiving royalties - membership fees - corporate sponsorship revenue - subscription fees.
+89. This field includes revenue from providing goods or services as part of the charity's ordinary activities, except revenue from government, for example:

-If the charity reported receiving revenue from providing goods and services, the whole dollar amount will appear in this field.
+- sales of raffle tickets - selling goods and services, including donated items - sales of chocolates, fundraising gala dinners and charity auctions - sales of merchandise like pens or badges - commercial activities such as running a café or opportunity shop - fees and charges for services provided such as child care services, hospital fees, and licensing fees - certain types of grants from non-government bodies like philanthropic trusts and corporations - rental income (if earned as part of the charity's ordinary activities) - running lotteries and gaming machines - receiving royalties - membership fees - corporate sponsorship revenue - subscription fees. - 90.
+If the charity reported revenue at this question, the whole dollar amount will appear.

-Revenue from investments (column DG)
+Revenue from investments (column DE)

-94. Includes interest, dividends and distributions from investments such as shares and units in managed funds.
+- 91. Includes interest, dividends and distributions from investments such as shares and units in managed funds. - 92.
+If the charity reported revenue at this question, the whole dollar amount will appear.

-All other revenue (including other revenue/receipts for small charities) (column DH)
+All other revenue (including other revenue/receipts for small charities) (column DF)

-95. This field includes all other revenue that the charity received from carrying out its ordinary activities during the reporting period, and that was not already included in government grants or donations and bequests.
+- 93. Includes all other revenue that the charity received from carrying out its ordinary activities during the reporting period, and that was not already included in government grants or donations and bequests. - 94.
+If the charity reported revenue at this question, the whole dollar amount will appear.

-Total revenue (column DI)
+Total revenue (column DG)

-96. Total of revenue from government, donations and bequests, revenue from providing goods and services, revenue from investments and all other revenue
+95. Total of revenue from government, donations and bequests, revenue from providing goods and services, revenue from investments and all other revenue

-Other income (column DJ)
+Other income (column DH)

-97. This field includes income from transactions that are not part of the charity's ordinary operations, such as gains received from the sale of assets, forgiveness of a charity liability or gains on foreign currency transactions.
+96. Includes income from transactions that are not part of the charity's ordinary operations (e.g. gains received from the sale of assets/forgiveness of a charity liability/gains on foreign currency transactions).

-Total gross income (column DK)
+Total gross income (column DI)

-98. Total of revenue from government, donations and bequests, revenue from providing goods and services, revenue from investments, all other revenue and other income.
+97. Total of revenue from government, donations and bequests, revenue from providing goods and services, revenue from investments, all other revenue and other income.